Snow King Mountain's only ski-in, ski-out accommodations, and just 12 miles from Jackson Hole Mountain Resort.

 Ski 4,139 Vertical, Leg-burning Feet at Jackson Hole Mountain Resort

 Steep and exciting terrain takes you from the 10,450-foot peak at Rendezvous Mountain to the base, four thousand feet below.
 Jackson Hole Mountain Resort boasts one of the longest and steepest vertical drops of any ski area in North America.
 After a ten-minute aerial tram trip to the summit of Rendezvous Mountain, you have your pick of runs to return to the resort's base at 6,311 feet.
 In operation from late November to April, there are eleven chairlifts, two gondolas and an aerial tram.
 The resort offers great restaurants and shops to meet all interests in a chalet-like setting.
-Snow King Resort Hotel provides a free shuttle to this ski area, 12 miles west of Jackson.
+Snow King Resort provides a free shuttle to this ski area, 12 miles west of Jackson.

 Grand Targhee Resort

 Grand Targhee Resort is paradise for skiers and snowboarders alike

 Up and over Teton Pass and into Driggs, Idaho, Grand Targhee Resort or the ‘Ghee, as it is commonly called, offers beginner-to-expert terrain across 76 trails on 2.600 acres in the Caribou-Targhee National Forest.
 More than 500 inches of snow annually and a lack of lift lines, the ‘Ghee is paradise for skiers and snowboarders alike.